stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/browser-test.md

 1. Click on the coupon block content.
 You will see a new assertion appear on the left:
     ![Screenshot of first browser test assertion](./assets/first_browser_test_assertion.png)
 1. Click on the new assertion.
 Note that you can update **Step Name** and configure **Advanced Options**.
 Leave the defaults and click **Cancel**.
 1. This is a good start.
-Click **Save & Exit** to view the test details page.
+Click **Save & Quit** to view the test details page.

 Run this test manually to see the results: